natemella/Paper/Paper/manuscript.md

 *Background*:

 Accurate cancer prognosis techniques have potential to significantly aid physicians, patients, and patients' family members.
-“It can help stratify patients into different risk groups and choose both treatment and surveillance strategies”[@yuanAssessingClinicalUtility2014].
+Such prognoses determine treatment and disease monitoring protocols [@yuanAssessingClinicalUtility2014].
 However, cancer is complex and accurate predictions are difficult to make.
-"Human evaluation of pathology slides cannot accurately predict patients’ prognoses[@yuPredictingNonsmallCell2016]."
+Currently pathology slides cannot lead to accurate prognosis [@yuPredictingNonsmallCell2016].
 To deal with this complexity, researchers have begun to explore machine learning techniques[@piccoloClinicalMolecularModels2013].
 Machine learning (ML) is a subdiscipline of artificial intelligence that uses mathematics to detect patterns in massive data sets and draw conclusions from those patterns.
 The more data the algorithm receives, the more intelligent the ML program